ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 The last model, possibly learned from a different corpus in a target language, is the Language model.
 Its purpose is to reflect the likelihood of this or that phrase in the target language to occur.
 In other words it is used to evaluate the obtained translation for being _sound_ in the target language.

-With these three models at hand one can perform decoding, which is a synonim to a translation process.
-SMT decoding is performed by exploring the state space of all possible translations and reorderings of the source language phrases within one sentence and then looking for the most probable translations, as indicated at the bottom part of the picture above.
+With these three models at hand one can perform decoding, which is a synonym to a translation process.
+SMT decoding is performed by exploring the state space of all possible translations and reordering of the source language phrases within one sentence and then looking for the most probable translations, as indicated at the bottom part of the picture above.

 The rest of the document is organized as follows: